asantos2000/katacoda-scenarios/istio/deploy-istio-on-kubernetes/step2.md

 Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later:

-`kubectl label namespace default istio-injection=enabled`{{execute}}
+`kubectl label namespace/default istio-injection=enabled`{{execute}}

 ## Check Status

-All the services are deployed as Pods.
-Once they're running, Istio is correctly deployed.
+Once PODS are running, Istio is correctly deployed and ready to go.

 `kubectl get pods -n istio-system`{{execute}}